HomeItinerariesPackagesToursBlogLocations

 Anraku-ji Temple in Kyoto has a long history dating back to the Kamakura period.
 Initially a significant Zen center supported by the Hojo clan, it became a Jōdo sect Buddhist temple in the 16th century.

-The beautiful temple complex is known for its wooden octagonal Chinese Sung pagoda and features a very famous statue of notable figures.
+The beautiful temple complex is known for its wooden octagonal Chinese Sung pagoda and has a notable collection of Buddhist statuary.
 Historical records document its conversion to the Zen sect during the Kamakura period, highlighting its enduring cultural importance.

 Lake Biwa Canal